jdpark7/uni-chatbot/university-data/curriculum.md

 1. Once a semester has begun, if a student believes that they have been inappropriately placed in a class, the student must first speak with the teacher.
 If, based on a placement test or initial assessment, the teacher agrees that a different course would be more appropriate, the teacher will notify the counselor about the recommended change.

 2. Academic Level Changes (Example: Honors or AP to College Prep) require Teacher Recommendation and space availability.
 The last day to level change is the end of the 7th week of the semester.
-The student°Øs progress grade may move with the student to the new class.
+The student‚Äôs progress grade may move with the student to the new class.
 Course Selection

 CLASS WITHDRAWAL POLICY

 1. Withdrawal from any semester or year-long class, including all core academic classes, (English, mathematics, science, foreign languages, government, economics, arts, history, and ethnic studies) must occur within the first seven weeks of the semester and will not be marked or have a negative impact on the report card or transcript.

 2. Withdrawal from any semester or year-long class, including all core academic classes, after the first grading period, up until the completion of the second grading period (Weeks 8-12) of the semester, will be marked with a W on their transcript.
-This notation will be recorded on the transcript as a withdrawal from the course, but dropping the course during this window of time does not negatively impact the student°Øs Grade Point Average (GPA).
+This notation will be recorded on the transcript as a withdrawal from the course, but dropping the course during this window of time does not negatively impact the student‚Äôs Grade Point Average (GPA).

-3. Withdrawal from any semester or year-long class, including all core academic classes, after the second grading period (Weeks 13-18) of the semester will be marked with a W/F, which is computed as a failing grade in the student°Øs Grade Point Average (GPA) and will be recorded on the student°Øs transcript.
+3. Withdrawal from any semester or year-long class, including all core academic classes, after the second grading period (Weeks 13-18) of the semester will be marked with a W/F, which is computed as a failing grade in the student‚Äôs Grade Point Average (GPA) and will be recorded on the student‚Äôs transcript.

 4. All OCSA classes are year-long and second semester schedule changes are typically not granted.
 However, schedule change requests will be reviewed on a case by case basis.
 Students must schedule a meeting with their counselor and receive administrative approval in order for a change to occur.